 Still, nice thing is that messages will have date/time timestamps and participant’s names in chronological order, along with the textual content next to every line.

 METHOD #2: Use Screenshot / Screen Capture feature

 This method is kind of analog and slow, and it comes in two different flavors (so to speak) but you can take screenshots of your phone’s screen of your particular chat simply by scrolling one step at a time and taking screenshots or screen capture.

 Yeah, I know.
 It can be a tedious or impossible job if the chat is endlessly long.
-But, still, this is great to take at least partial backups of important messages and on a plus side – you will at least have exact chronological order of chat conversation with image thumbnails and video clip previews.
+But, still, this is great to take at least partial backups of important conversations and – on a plus side – you will, at least, have an exact chronological order of messages with image thumbnails and video clip previews.

 To make a screenshot on most modern phones just click Power/Screen Lock button shortly at the same time with Volume Down button.